 Sunshine is well positioned to be the capital for Melbourne’s growing west as well as vibrant centre for the local community.
 The renewal of the Special Rate will enable the Sunshine Business Association to continue its important work with businesses collectively to market and promote the Sunshine Town Centre.

 The Sunshine Town Centre is one of Melbourne’s great centres – a place where many people visit, shop, work, study and live.
 The Sunshine Town Centre is developing a reputation for its culturally diverse offering, particularly food, as well as delivering a program of events and activities that celebrate the cultural diversity of the region.
-Key businesses and services already in and near the town centre include, great fresh food shopping, multicultural restaurants, a street market and annual events including the Sunshine Short Film Festival, Sunshine Lantern Festival and Sunshine FOOD Fever.
+Key businesses and services already in and near the town centre include, great fresh food shopping, multicultural restaurants, a street market and annual events including the Sunshine Short Film Festival, Sunshine Lantern Festival, Sunshine FOOD Fever and Sunshine CRAWL.

 With more than $1 billion in public and private investment over the past five years, and more land ready for development, the Sunshine Town Centre offers significant development opportunity.
 The completion of the Brimbank Civic and Community Centre and new VicRoads building has brought more people into the Town Centre in the last year.